 The popular philosophical novel in which Pirsig describes a 17-day journey on a motorcycle of a father and his son.

 A travel book especially recommended for the United States!
 Read here about an ultimate road trip in the Southwest USA by car!

 9. A short history of nearly everything by Bill Bryson

 All there is to know about science (and its background) written in an unique, readable and funny way

 You may have noticed that you always see the same titles in the secondhand bookshops, the book-swab areas of the hostel and in the hands of other travelers.
-The books listed below are some other titles of popular travel reads!
+The books listed below are some other titles of popular travel reads, which are perfect to read while traveling alone.
 So join the backpacker book club and start reading!

 Other popular travel books / best backpacker reads that you ALWAYS come across are: